 You probably think about a roasting pan as the thing you use for your turkey and maybe the odd rack of lamb a couple times a year, but a good roasting pan can do a lot of other things, too.
-It can make an extra-large batch of lasagna or casserole to feed a crowd.
+It can make an extra-large batch of lasagna or casserole to feed a crowd (or freeze for later).
 It’s roomy enough to accommodate a one-pot meal, which is a real timesaver on weeknights when you don’t want to sully every dish in your kitchen just to put dinner on the table.
 A roasting pan is also an ideal receptacle for vegetables.
 Potatoes develop a browned crust and a fluffy, soft middle.
 Winter squash, carrots, parsnips, and sweet potatoes turn sweet and tender.
 A bumper crop of tomatoes?
 I used my roasting pan at the end of this season to turn 10 pounds of Brooklyn home-grown tomatoes into tomato confit that I will be using throughout the winter in soups and pasta sauces.

-Size was first priority.
-As Levon Wallace, Executive Chef at Louisville, Kentucky’s Proof on Main said about his 16-inch rectangular roasting pan: “Size does matter … If I need to do something big, I can do something big.”
-Necessity of size is up to the individual cook, but since we are testing turkeys, we thought 16 inches long would be a good size for us to test.
+Size is a priority.
+As Levon Wallace, Executive Chef at Cochon Butcher in Nashville, said about his 16-inch rectangular roasting pan: “Size does matter … If I need to do something big, I can do something big.”
+Necessity of size is up to the individual cook, but since we were cooking turkeys, we thought 16 inches long would be a good size for us to test.
 That’s big enough to accommodate up to a 17-pound turkey, and that can roast a good amount of vegetables without overcrowding the pan.
-Also, it’s nice to have a pan that can straddle across 2 burners for searing and deglazing purposes.
-If you’re looking for a practical guide to find out how much pan you really need, Nicolas Anderer, the Executive Chef at Maialino in New York City, notes that since a standing rib roast is a popular holiday main, the length of an average full 8-rib rack is a good point of reference when judging what size you need.
+Also, it’s nice to have a pan that can straddle across two burners for searing and deglazing purposes.
+If you’re looking for a practical guide to find out how much pan you really need, Nicolas Anderer, the Executive Chef at Maialino in New York City, noted that since a standing rib roast is a popular holiday main, the length of an average full eight-rib beef rack, which can run up to 16 inches long, is a good point of reference when judging what size you need.

-Something we didn’t consider when researching pans but quickly found out was very important once I started testing was the texture of the bottom of the pan.
-If a pan has a raised middle or a trough around the perimeter, it is quite difficult to make a smooth gravy or get even oil coverage when searing due to the liquid running into the crevices.
-Ultimately, this exacerbated a serious scorching issue with one of the pans that I tested, causing black spots to develop within 4 minutes of being over the flame.
-A flat bottom makes all the difference.
-It was easier to make roux, whisk a smooth gravy, and the searing was even without a single black spot in the pan.
+In testing, we found a raised middle or a trough around the perimeter of the bottom of the pan makes it quite difficult to mix a smooth gravy or get even oil coverage when searing due to the liquid running into the crevices.
+Ultimately, this exacerbated a serious scorching issue with one of the pans that we tested, causing black scorch spots in the bottom of the pan to develop within 4 minutes of being over the flame.
+A flat bottom makes all the difference: It was easier to make roux, whisk a smooth gravy, and sear evenly without a single black spot in the pan.